IN THIS POST:

 Risking returns based on model confidence

-When creating prediction set outputs in Novi Prediction Engine, one can select two different confidence intervals.
-We submit that the relative confidence you have in any prediction is extremely important information in evaluating the best solution.
-In the example below, we requested that Novi Prediction Engine output the P90 /10 predictions to get an understanding of the model’s confidence, as well as the P35/P65.
-These choices are configurable with each Prediction Set you create with Novi Prediction Engine.
+When creating prediction set outputs in Novi Forecast Engine, one can select two different confidence intervals.
+We submit that the relative confidence you have in any prediction is extremely important information in evaluating the best solution — engineers can trip themselves (and multi-billion projects) up when they fail to take into account uncertainty.
+In the example below, we requested that Novi Forecast Engine output the P90 /10 predictions to get an understanding of the model’s confidence, as well as the P35/P65.
+These choices are configurable with each Prediction Set you create with Novi Forecast Engine.

 With each well receiving a prediction at each Confidence Interval (as well as the default, which is P50) we can review the distribution of the results between the bands and determine by the tightness of the projections how confident the model is in the P50 prediction.
 The tighter the ratio of P90 to P10, the more confident the Novi model is in that prediction.
 This is shown in the second chart below for a single well case.